JingOS-team/plasma-framework/README.md

 # Plasma Framework

+Plasma-Framework is based on KDE/plasma-framework [github](https://github.com/KDE/plasma-phone-components)
-Plasma-Framework is a middleware for JingOS.
+it's a middleware for JingOS.
 It provides Foundational libraries, components, and tools of the Plasma workspaces

 ## Introduction